pulibrary/princeton_ansible/roles/nginxplus/README.md

 Role Name
 =========

 * This role installs NGINX Open Source and NGINX Plus on a target host.
+To rebuild NGINX Plus, run the `nginx_production_rebuild.yml` playbook.

 * If you just need to add a [New Host](ADDHOSTS.md)

-* If you just need to add or update SSL Certs and Keys:
+* If you just need to add or update SSL Certs and Keys, you can use the `SSL` tag to run only the required tasks quickly:
-  - add the new cert and key to the `files/ssl` directory
+  - add the new cert and key to the `files/ssl/` directory
-  - run the nginx_production.yml playbook with `-t SSL`
+  - run the `nginx_production.yml` playbook with `-t SSL` (this runs tasks with `tags: SSL` and tasks with `tags: always`)

 **Note** This role is a stripped down version (to allow us to understand what it does for us) of